 Ten Brink Food is a multi franchiser at Jumbo Supermarkets, the second largest supermarket chain in the Netherlands*.
 Committed to providing a great store experience, Jumbo guarantees seven requirements it will fulfil on every visit, these include price matching and listening to customer feedback.

 Security is therefore an important consideration to Jumbo to ensure it can provide the best quality customer service.
 Jumbo introduced the face server into their store environment in March 2017 after discovering that almost 80% of shoplifting took place via large shopping bags.
-They have also installed 80 Panasonic cameras, which helped them to win the award for the ‘Safest store in the Netherlands.’
+They have also installed 80 i-PRO cameras, which helped them to win the award for the ‘Safest store in the Netherlands.’

 “In general, our new camera system has made us much more aware,” says Edwin Ten Brink, founder of Jumbo Ten Brink Food stores.
 We have noticed that the majority of thefts happen through hiding items in big shopping bags.
 Therefore, we ask at both the entrance of the store and at the cash registers for customers to present their bags opened and ready for inspection.”